mikezano/zano-press/src/learning-lessons/2025-09-13-Thats-All-Folks.md

 }
 ```

 In the `radial-gradient` you see an alternating between the two shades of red every 10% which causes the ring effect.
-There's actually 2 layers to this `background` with the bottom being a solid `var(--outer-red)` so that we don't have white bleeding through.
+There's actually 2 layers to this `background` with the bottom being a solid `var(--outer-red)` so that we don't have other elements bleed through.

 ## Blue Circle background

-We add a circle on top of the red rings to give this the effect of seeing through the red rings and into the blue distance
+We add a circle on top of the red rings in its 'empty' center to give this the effect of seeing through into a blue distance.

 ```css
 & .blue-circle {